 The Discernment Process of EDOT

-Our Baptismal Covenant calls all Christians to be ministers.
+Our Baptismal Covenant calls all Christians to serve God and the Church.
 The Outline of Faith in the Book of Common Prayer (1979) defines the ministers of the church as “lay persons, bishops, priests, and deacons.”
 (See also Title III Ministry, Canon 1).
 We are all ministers of the church.

-To meet the challenge of building faith communities, our Diocese has recently updated the process of discernment to help members in our churches discern their gifts and identify leaders for ministry: lay and ordained.
-By expanding the discernment process, our Diocese desires to be constantly discerning God’s call among us and raising up lay and ordained leaders who are willing to be the face, hands, and heart of Christ in our communities and in the world.
+The Diocese of Texas strives to help all our members to discover their gifts for ministry and to identify leaders, lay and ordained, for Christ’s mission.
+Discerning a call to ministry is not limited to those seeking ordination.
+By expanding the discernment process, we have created opportunities for individuals to join with others in community to discern God’s call.
+The Diocese hopes to raise up lay and ordained leaders who are willing to be the face, hands, and heart of Christ in our communities and in the world.

 Resources For Vocational Discernment